 Andreas Vesalius (1514-1564) — Anatomy Revolution

 This deep dive covers Andreas Vesalius (1514-1564) — Anatomy Revolution within The Renaissance for GCSE History.
-Revise The Renaissance in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 2 of 10 in this topic.
+Revise The Renaissance in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 2 of 13 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position